skyzh/mini-lsm/mini-lsm-book/src/week2-02-simple.md

 L3 (4): [15, 16, 17, 18]
 ```

-Because `L3/L2 = 2 >= size_ratio`, we do not need to merge L2 and L3 and will end up with the above state.
+Because `L3/L2 = (4 / 2) * 100 = 200 >= size_ratio_percent (200)`, we do not need to merge L2 and L3 and will end up with the above state.
 Simple leveled compaction strategy always compact a full level, and keep a fanout size between levels, so that the lower level is always some multiplier times larger than the upper level.

 We have already initialized the LSM state to have `max_level` levels.
 You should first implement `generate_compaction_task` that generates a compaction task based on the above 3 criteria.
 After that, implement `apply_compaction_result`.
 We recommend you implement L0 trigger first, run a compaction simulation, and then implement the size ratio trigger, and then run a compaction simulation.
 To run the compaction simulation,